 The ACA offers health insurance subsidies to those with qualifying incomes, and why caps are set for health care plan premiums.
 Obama’s goal for passing the Affordable Care Act (a.k.a.
 ACA or Obamacare) in 2010, was to make health insurance more accessible to a greater percentage of the population.
 So is it working?
 Are post-Obama care plans now more accessible than health care plans pre-Obama?

 Health insurance statistics are being gathered by different agencies, and those investigations are yielding widely different results.
 However, they all agree that more people are covered by health insurance today than were covered before Obama Care went into effect.
 North Carolina is no exception.
-Thousands more North Carolinian residents are covered by health insurance now than pre-Obama, and the ACA seems to be the reason.
+Thousands more North Carolinian residents were covered by health insurance than pre-Obama, and the ACA seemed to be the reason.

 National Health Insurance Statistics1: